 Is Folliculitis Contagious?

-Folliculitis is a fairly common skin condition that affects both men and women.
-In this article, we’ll go into more detail about folliculitis, and we’ll explain its causes, symptoms, variations, treatments, and whether or not it is contagious.
+Folliculitis is a fairly common health condition that affects both men and women.
+In this article, we’ll go into more detail about folliculitis, and we’ll explain its causes, symptoms, variations, treatments.
+We will also answer the question, “Is folliculitis contagious?”

 What Is Folliculitis?

-Folliculitis is a general skin disease where individual hair follicles become infected and inflamed.
+Folliculitis is a health condition that affects the skin.
+It's when individual hair follicles become infected and inflamed.
 Folliculitis usually appears as red bumps or white-headed pimples that surround the affected hair follicle.
 It can affect people of all ages and genders.
 Although folliculitis can appear on any part of the body, it most commonly develops on the face, scalp, chest, back, buttocks, and legs.
 Basically, folliculitis is most likely to develop anywhere on the body where there is a lot of hair, oil glands, and friction.